surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 │   ├── archive/                      <- No longer current scripts.
 │   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
-│   ├── add_songs.py                  <- Script for creating a (temporary) MySQL database and adding songs to it │   ├── ingest_data.py                <- Script for ingesting data from different sources │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── create_dataset.py             <- Script for creating a (temporary) MySQL database
+│   ├── acquire_data.py               <- Script for ingesting data from different sources
+│   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
 │   ├── train_model.py                <- Script for training machine learning model(s)
 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.